sticky/unreal-vr-template/README.md

   - [x] **3.18.1**
 - [x] **Android SDK Platform-Tools** (version 33.0.2)

-It may be necessary to add the Intel HAXM tool, but we're not sure how necessary it is.
-It may depend on your system's processer (i.e. Apple chip vs. Intel chip).
-We know it is not necessary for M1 Apple chip Macs, but also hasn't hurt.

-- [x] **Intel x86 Emulator Accelerator (HAXM installer)** (version 7.6.5)

 Click "Apply" and follow any prompts to continue with the install/uninstall of the packages.

 > Note: We prefer to uncheck all other packages in our SDK Mananger settings.
 It keeps the installation light and helps prevent possible overwrites/collisions in Unreal Engine.
-See more about this later in [Unreal Engine > Configure > Android SDK](#android-sdk))
+See more about this later in [Unreal Engine > Configure > Android SDK](#android-sdk)

 #### Tips

+##### Quick Launch

 You should not ever need to run the full Android Studio during the build process.
 It is really only used to manage related tools.
 In fact, you do not even need to open the full IDE.
 You can configure everything from the "welcome" splash screen.

-Save some time by setting Android Studio to prefer the splash screen by unchecking the box for **Reopen last project on startup** in _Preferences > Appearance and Behavior > System Settings_, under the "Startup/Shutdown" section.
+Save some time by setting Android Studio to prefer the splash screen instead of the last open project from _Preferences > Appearance and Behavior > System Settings_, under the "Startup/Shutdown" section, uncheck:

+- [ ] **Reopen last project on startup**

+##### CLI

 You can get a list of the installed packages and their locations in terminal with the `sdkmanager` command line tool.